-Allen has been creating custom woodturning art in his studio in Annapolis, Maryland since 2001.
+Allen Alexopulos has been creating custom woodturning art in his studio in Annapolis, Maryland since 2001.
 Many of his pieces are turned from tree species indigenous to the central Maryland area.
-And most of the local timbers that he incorporates into his art are recovered from downed trees that would otherwise be dumped into landfills or burned as firewood.
+Much of the local timber incorporated into Allen’s art is recovered from downed trees that would be otherwise disposed.

 Allen has demonstrated woodturning techniques at the Renwick Art Gallery in Washington, D.C., the national American Craft Council Exhibition in Baltimore, Woodworking Shows in Timonium, and at American Association of Woodturners (AAW) chapters in the mid-Atlantic region.

 During his 40+ year career in the engineering world, Allen worked for the US Navy, Hewlett Packard, Agilent Technologies, and Keysight Technologies.
 He holds a bachelor’s degree in Electrical Engineering from Drexel University and a master’s degree in Electrical Engineering from Johns Hopkins.
 He is also a licensed Professional Engineer in the State of Maryland.